 Have you been closing hard all through the sales process?

-Do you close at each stage so that the buyer understands what you’re doing?
+Do you close at each stage so that the buyer understands what you’re doing, and why?

 Chasing Sales Quotes and Winning